 For any failure in the SEC component, it can read the Saga log once it’s coming back up.
 It can then identify the transactions successfully rolled back, which ones are pending, and can take appropriate actions:

 There are two approaches to implement the Saga pattern: choreography and orchestration.
 Let’s discuss them in the next sections.

 7.3.
 Implementing Saga Choreography Pattern

 In the Saga, choreography flow is successful if all the microservices complete their local transaction and there is no failure reported by any of the microservice.
-The following diagram demonstrates the successful Saga flow for the booking application:
+The following diagram demonstrates the successful Saga flow for the online order processing application: